- Location: Maine

-Under 18 and want to ride a motorcycle?
+Under 18 years old and want to ride a motorcycle?
 You need to pass a standard driver's education course first.
 Then you have to pass an approved eight-hour motorcycle-safety classroom course before you can apply for a motorcycle endorsement on your license.

 To pass the BMV's licensing requirements, you need to pass a BMV-approved driver's education course.
 However, driver's education is provided by private businesses.
 So it's up to teen drivers―and their parents―to find the right driver's education program.

 Driving schools are required to provide 30 hours of classroom instruction and 10 hours of behind-the-wheel instruction.

 There are plenty of ways to find driver's education schools: Search on the Web, thumb through the yellow pages, or ask around.
 One way to find driver's education schools is to contact the Maine Driver and Traffic Safety Education Association (MEDTSEA), which has listings by county of approved schools .

 Whenever you're looking at driver's education schools, MEDTSEA suggests you do the following: